Get Started with Awardco

 At Zappos, they’ve created a culture of value-driven work and rewarding recognition.
 They instill their 10 core values into each employee from the start, which ensures their people know why they work.
 They also offer consistent raises based on employee skills, capabilities, and growth, not office politics.
 And Zappos also takes pride in making their workplace fun.

-All of these companies believe the same thing: when you gave a company culture that supports and rewards your employees, productivity, engagement, and a good work ethic will naturally happen on their own.
+All of these companies believe the same thing: when you have a positive workplace culture that supports and rewards your employees, productivity, engagement, and a good work ethic will naturally happen on their own.

 Many companies try to build a hardworking, focused, and productive culture, but without the right focus, it’s scarily easy to build a culture that actually adds stress or unhappiness to your people.
 And problems such as inequality, harassment, or toxicity have no place in the workplace.
 Stamp them out if they exist in your culture.
 Here are some other things to watch out for when it comes to your company culture.